YouTube announces supervised content, more parental control

-San Francisco, Feb 25 (IANS) Google-owned video-streaming platform YouTube has unveiled a new feature that would help parents to control what their kids watch on the platform by enabling different content settings on the platform.
+San Francisco: Google-owned video-streaming platform YouTube has unveiled a new feature that would help parents to control what their kids watch on the platform by enabling different content settings on the platform.

 The new feature will give parents the ability to choose from Explore, Explore More and Most of YouTube.